 - Brown lentils - We're using lentils in place of the meat sauce.
 I love using lentils as a way to replace ground beef in recipes.
-It has a similar size and they’re packed with protein and nutrition.
-(1) They’re also easy to make and don’t require any soaking before hand.
+It has a similar size and they're packed with protein and nutrition.
+They're also easy to make and don't require any soaking before hand.

 - Mushrooms - Feel free to leave these out if you don't like them.
 Mushrooms add an amazing texture and flavor to this lasagna.

-- Tofu cashew ricotta – This dairy free ricotta is so delicious and easy to make.
+- Cashew tofu ricotta - This dairy-free ricotta is so delicious and easy to make.
 You just blend some soaked, raw cashews, firm tofu, lemon juice, garlic powder, onion powder, nutritional yeast, Italian seasoning, olive oil and salt in a food processor.

-- Pasta sauce – I use about two jars because I love when lasagna is moist.
-If you don’t boil your pasta before hand, using two jars of pasta sauce is essential as well.
-Check the ingredients that it’s dairy free.
-I don’t bother making my own because I want to keep this recipe as quick and easy as possible.
+- Pasta sauce - I use about two jars because I love when lasagna is moist.
+If you don't boil your pasta before hand, using two jars of pasta sauce is essential as well.
+Check the ingredients that it's a dairy-free option.
+I don't bother making my own tomato sauce because I want to keep this recipe as quick and easy as possible.

-- Dairy free cheese – I used Chao slices.
-Use whatever brand is your favorite and that you can find at your local grocery store.
+- Dairy free cheese - I used Chao slices.
+Use whatever vegan cheese brand is your favorite and that you can find at your local grocery store.
 Vegan mozzarella is best.

-- Dairy free, unsweetened yogurt (optional) – If you want to add a little more moisture to the lasagna, I love adding in about a cup of dairy free yogurt.
+- If you want to add a little more moisture to the lasagna, I love adding in about a cup of dairy free unsweetened yogurt.
 Makes the lasagna even more creamy.

-To store in the fridge – This will last about a week after it’s been baked.
-Keep it in an air tight container.
+To store in the fridge - The leftover lasagna will last about a week after it's been baked.
+Keep it in an airtight container.